6 Ways to Determine if an RFP Is Worth Responding To

 Your relationship with the prospect can have a strong influence on the success of a submitted RFP.
 Access to the decision-maker, stakeholders, or influencers in the process can all give you a leg up on the competition.

 With an existing relationship in place, you’ll have a better sense of the prospect’s needs and timelines, as well as opportunities to ask (important) clarifying questions.
 For example, Qualtrics, an experience management software, sends hundreds of RFP responses every year.
-In their experience, they found that relationship is the number one influencer in winning an RFP response.
+In their experience, they found that relationship is the number one influencer in winning a response to RFP.

 Questions to Assess Client Relationship: